sharkwouter/minigalaxy/README.md

 In addition to that, Minigalaxy also allows you to:

+- Update your games
+- Install and update DLC
 - Select in which language you'd prefer to download your games
 - Change where games are installed
 - Search your GOG Linux library